0ptsec/optsecdemo/README.md

 ***To make bash scripts executable, make sure to " sudo chmod +x" any ".sh" files OR run the script with "sudo bash" in front of the script.(ex.."sudo bash main.sh")***
 ***FYI-you may need to supply the absolute path to the scripts while using "sudo"***

 ***If the bash scripts do not run, or there are symbols not recognized, make sure to check for a potential carraige return issue.
 This issue arrises when documents are saved on a windows system and then downloaded and run on a linux system.
 It has to do with CRLF(\r\n) carraige returns and line feeds (windows) vs just LF(\n) line feeds (linux) in text documents.
-I have setup the directory with an "attributes" file to prevent this durring download, but if there are still carraige return issues, you can fix the document by following the below which should remove the windows carraige returns \r from the file:***
+I have setup the directory with a "gitattributes" file to prevent this durring download, but if there are still carraige return issues, you can fix the document by following the below which should remove the windows carraige returns \r from the file:***
 - open the file with vi "vi -b 'filename'"
 - get into command mode by pressing ":"
 - run the following on the document "%s/\r$//"